 Eating disorders are illnesses with a biological basis modified and influenced by emotional and cultural factors.
 While eating disorders are serious, potentially life threatening illnesses, there is help available and recovery is possible.

 - Anorexia (or anorexia nervosa) is an eating disorder centered around an obsessive fear of weight gain.
 Anorexia involves self-starvation and excessive weight loss.
 Although anorexia is a psychological disorder, the physical consequences are serious and sometimes life-threatening.

-- Bulimia is characterized by recurrent binge eating (the rapid controlled consumption of large amounts of food).
+- Bulimia (or bulimia nervosa) is characterized by recurrent binge eating (the rapid controlled consumption of large amounts of food).
 Purging may occur with self-induced vomiting, laxatives, diuretics, insulin omission or reduction, fasting, severe diets, or vigorous exercise.

 - Binge Eating Disorder (also known as Compulsive Overeating) is characterized primarily by periods of uncontrolled, impulsive, or continuous eating beyond the point of feeling comfortably full.
 While there is no purging, there may be sporadic fasts or repetitive diets and often feelings of shame or self-hatred after a binge.

 - Eating Disorders Not Otherwise Specified (EDNOS) is a range of other disordered eating patterns that doesn't fit the other specific types.
 These conditions are still serious, and intervention and attention are necessary.
 EDNOS, or other types of eating disorders, may include:

 - Eating problems or disordered eating with some, but not all, of the characteristics of an eating disorder; for example, people who severely restrict food intake, but who do not meet the full criteria for anorexia nervosa.

 - Chewing food and spitting it out (without swallowing).